The LA Local Offer

 At Pot Kiln Primary we have a dedicated Special Educational Needs Co-ordinator, Mrs Walsh, who is a fully qualified teacher.
 She has also completed a Masters level qualification with the University of Hertfordshire in Special Educational Needs.

 Mrs Walsh is responsible for attending regular update meetings and briefings, and shares these will all members of staff in school.
-The team of Learning Support Assistants also meet regularly with her for training purposes.
+The team of Learning Support Assistants also meet regularly with the deputy and wider teaching team for training purposes.
 Key messages and essential information are communicated and shared through these meetings regarding key pupils, intervention strategies, and relevant research and policies.

 How will we secure specialist expertise?

 As a school we work closely with a range of external specialist services which are relevant to our pupils’ needs.
-These may include Speech and Language Therapists, Behaviour Support Workers, Physiotherapists, Occupational Therapist, Social Workers, Paediatricians, School Nurse, Educational Psychologists and County Inclusive Resource (Autism outreach).
-In addition we have our own Psychologist and parent support worker.
+These may include Speech and Language Therapists, Physiotherapists, Occupational Therapist, Primary Mental Health Workers, Social Workers, Paediatricians, School Nurse, Educational Psychologists and County Inclusive Support Service (Autism and behaviour outreach).

 How will we secure equipment and facilities to support pupils with SEN?